Selimach/visualization/README.md

-#### Are you interested in converting data into valuable information ?
-Are you struggling with data manipulation in Excel ?
+#### Are you interested in converting data into insightful information ?
+Are you struggling with large dataset ?
 Do you want to merge multiple sources of data and create powerful tables and charts ?
-Do you want to create automated reports with professional graphs and maps ?
+Do you want to create (automated) reports with powerful graphs and maps ?

 ### These are few examples of visualization using R!

 --------------------------------------------------